2018 PSAT/NMSQT Scores FAQ

 Here is some more information to help you better interpret you score:

-Students take different PSAT/NMSQT tests across the testing period.
-Equating makes sure that a score for a test taken during one administration is equivalent and comparable to a score from a test on a different date.
-For example, a single incorrect answer on one test could equal two or three incorrect answers on a more difficult test.
-Equating ensures that the number answered correctly (the raw score) and the difficulty of the questions are taken into consideration in the calculation of scale score.
+Students take different tests during different administrations throughout the school year.
+It shouldn’t matter which test you took or when you took it.
+Equating makes sure that a score for a test taken on one date is equivalent to a score from another date.
+So, for example, a single incorrect answer on one test could equal two or three incorrect answers on a more difficult test.

-The scores we reported are accurate.
-We know this may be disappointing to hear but the result would be the same even if we rescored it.
-Rescoring results in a change of score only in those rare instances where a question was answered correctly but was marked as being incorrect.
+The June scores we reported are accurate – the result would be the same even if we rescored it.
+Rescoring results in a change of score in those rare instances where a question was answered correctly but was marked as being incorrect.

 Questions on tests administered on different dates are unique.
-Because the tests are different, you shouldn’t directly compare the number of questions answered correctly.
-You need to consider the difference in difficulty between the test questions.
-This is what equating does and why you are best to compare at the scale scores rather than the raw scores.
+Because of the difference between tests, you can’t directly compare the number of questions answered correctly.
+The equating process adjusts for the variation in difficulty between them.